GingerGeneste/CheatSheets/Howto_Bashbunny.md

 ## First Start Guide
 After opening the Bashbunny package, you want to get started immediately.
 As already explained, the bashbunny is both a Linux system as a Mass Storage device.
 When using the Bashbunny for the first time, you can just handle it as if it is a regular USB mass storage device.
-If you want to know how to get shell-access, refer to section [Starting guide for shell toegang](#starting-guide-for-shell-toegang).
+If you want to know how to get shell-access, refer to section [Starting guide for shell access](#starting-guide-for-shell-access).

 For your first start, using the Bashbunny as USB mass storage device is however sufficient.